Cell biologist from Duke named new president of MIT - NewsBreak

 Cell biologist from Duke named new president of MIT

-CAMBRIDGE, Mass.
-(AP) — While there were myriad reasons Sally Kornbluth felt pulled to the Massachusetts Institute of Technology, it was perhaps the chance to help address some of the world’s greatest challenges that played the biggest role, the school’s new president said at an introductory news conference on Thursday.
+While there were myriad reasons Sally Kornbluth felt pulled to the Massachusetts Institute of Technology, it was the chance to help address some of the world's greatest challenges that played perhaps the biggest role, the school's new president said at an introductory news conference on Thursday.

 “Maybe above all, I was drawn here because this is a moment when humanity faces huge global problems, problems that urgently demand the world's most skillful minds and hands," she said.
 "In short, I believe this is MIT’s moment.
 I could not imagine a greater privilege than helping the people of MIT seize its full potential.”